felixminom/better_i18n_django/README.md

 Now, instead of two CLI commands (`makemessages` and `compilemessages`) we will have six commands, each is detailed below:

-* `makemessages`: this is the same command as the one in the django code base, it will accept all the parameters that are accepted in the original one, and will accept one aditional `--allow-obsolete`.
+* `makemessages`: this is the same command as the one in the Django code base, it will accept all the parameters that are accepted in the original one, and will accept one additional `--allow-obsolete`.
-We identified that django `makemessages` keep PO entries that are no longer used (e.g. From templates that have been deleted), so we decided to not keep those by default, and give the user the option to delete or keep them by using this flag.
+We identified that Django `makemessages` keep PO entries that are no longer used (e.g. From templates that have been deleted), so we decided to not keep those by default, and give the user the option to delete or keep them by using this flag.
 Usage: `python manage.py makemessages -l de`.